VasLem/optwps/README.md

 ## Citation

-If you use `fast_wps` in your research, please cite:
+If you use `optwps` in your research, please cite:

 [Add citation information here]